-Grantees should ensure that policies and procedures are comprehensive regarding the level of documentation to be maintained on procurements and contracts.
-While outside parties or subrecipients may conduct the procurements, the grantee is responsible for ensuring that all original records are available and readily accessible for audit or other reviews.
-While it is not required, you may want to consider requiring that periodic reports on procurement activities be reviewed by management to ensure transparency and integrity in the process.
+Board members will want to ensure that policies and procedures are comprehensive regarding the level of documentation to be maintained on procurements and contracts.
+The HUD handbook discusses in section 3-3 the types of documents to be kept for each procurement or contract.
+While outside parties may sometimes assist in the procurement process, all records should be maintained in one location so that overseers can view the complete picture.

+While not required, you may want to consider requiring that periodic reports on procurement activities be submitted to the board or executive director to ensure transparency in the process.
 Reviewing these reports may disclose conflicts of interest or other abuses.
-Reports to consider obtaining are:
+Such reports to consider obtaining regularly are

-- A spend map, a periodic plan for what is to be bought.
-Understand what (and how) you and your subrecipient spend. - A contracts register of vendors, contractors, and subcontractors by date and type of procurement (micropurchases, small purchases, requests for proposals, and sole-source and competitive bids), funding source, and amount of the contract, along with a brief description. - A Summary of change orders by contract. - A report that cross-checks vendor addresses and phone numbers with those of employees. - A report of any purchases lacking invoices.
+- A"spendmap" a periodic plan for what is to be bought.
+Understand what (and how) your PHA spends. - A contracts register of vendors, contractors, and subcontractors by date and type of procurement (micropurchases, small purchases, requests for proposals, sole-source and competitive bids), funding source, and amount of the contract, along with a brief description. - Summary of change orders by contract. - Areport that cross-checks vendor addresses and phone numbers with those of PHA employees. - A report of any purchases lacking invoices.

-Examples of Poor Record Keeping
+Example of Poor Record Keeping